creachadair/wirepb-experiment/README.md

   This problem is not easy to work around, since many opaque strings are not distinguishable from a concatenation of varint values.

+## Using Canonical Layout

+Algorithm 2 generates a canonical layout of a wire encoding, subject to the limitations described above.
+Because of those limitations, however, the output may not itself be an encoding of the original message: In particular, it may have permuted opaque string fields that the message expects to be fixed.
+The permutation is consistent, but the results may not be byte-equal.

+🚨 For this reason, **the canonical layout described here should not be stored as the encoding of a message**.
+It should be used only as the input to a hash, checksum, or fingerprint algorithm, and the original encoding should be used to store the message.

 [pbenc]: https://developers.google.com/protocol-buffers/docs/encoding
 [pbfo]: https://developers.google.com/protocol-buffers/docs/encoding#order